alejandro61299/Minimaps_Personal_Research/docs/index.md

  - Draw camera representation rect
  - Draw `alpha_mask_texture`

 As you can see, we draw an alpha mask.
 This is possible thanks to the custom blend mode that has the texture.
 This blend mode is achieved using the [SDL_ComposeCustomBlendMode](https://wiki.libsdl.org/SDL_ComposeCustomBlendMode) function.
+The blend mode that alpha masks need is only available with render that certain drivers like OpenGLES 2.0 or DirectX11 use.
+In our case, we will use OpenGLES 2.0, which is already integrated with SDL 2.0.
+To be able to use it we must:

+- Create an SDL_Window with SDL flags
+-
 ## Links to more Documentation

 - [Where Should We Place the Mini-Map? ( Gamasutra Blog )](https://www.gamasutra.com/blogs/JacekSliwinski/20130121/185119/Where_should_we_place_the_mini_map.php)